Guide to the Parks Canada Process under the Impact Assessment Act

 A Parks Canada Impact Assessment Practitioner will evaluate and recommend, in accordance with the legal obligation under the IAA, whether the project is likely to cause significant adverse environmental effects.

 - This step does not apply to projects fully addressed through PRIAs, as Parks Canada’s decision to apply the PRIA pathway reflects a determination that the project proposal will result in insignificant adverse environmental effects once the PRIA is applied.

 - Any alternate process, BIA or DIA must include a step to determine the significance of any residual adverse effects (i.e. effects that cannot be prevented or avoided through the application of mitigation measures).

-2.7 Project Implementation and Follow-Up
+2.7 Project implementation and follow-up

-Once an EIA is approved with a determination that there are no significant adverse environmental effects, project authorizations and associated permits for implementing the project can be issued.
+Once an IA is approved with a determination that there are no significant adverse environmental effects, project authorizations and associated permits for implementing the project can be issued.
 Parks Canada will integrate conditions of approval (e.g. mitigation, surveillance and follow-up monitoring requirements) into project authorizations and permits.

 - If a follow-up monitoring program is required, the duration of the monitoring program and any reporting requirements regarding the results of the program will be specified in project authorization documents and permits.

-3.1 Species at Risk Act Considerations
+3.3 Species at Risk Act considerations

 The following legislative requirements, which fall outside the authority of Parks Canada, may affect project scheduling and should be taken into consideration early in the project planning process.